Mammograms, Breast Cancer, and Me – Part 1

 After making sure I was comfortable, a female technician I hadn't seen before used ultrasound to isolate the problem area and then called a radiologist to come in.

-Whatever he used to do the biopsy made a clicking sound, like a stapler, when it cut off and collected the tiny bit of tissue, but I felt no pain.
+The needle (?) he used to do the biopsy made a clicking sound, like a stapler, when it cut off and collected the tiny bit of tissue, but I felt no pain.

-They were both very nice and I felt at ease.
+The radiologist and the ultrasound technican were both very nice and I felt at ease.
 It was as if everyone was part of my team, and they were all rooting for me to be okay.

 Life Goes On